openrisc/tutorials/or1ksim/index.md

 or1k-elf-sim --version
 ```

-We can then run our program with the following:
+We can then run our first *Hello Wolrd* example program with the following:

 ```bash
 or1k-elf-sim -f or1ksim.cfg hello.elf
 ```

-You can find that the last output is `Hello World!`. or1ksim can be
+If everything worked we will see the last output is `Hello World!`. or1ksim can be
 much more verbose and give you a full execution trace:

 	or1k-elf-sim -f or1ksim.cfg hello.elf -t